DhenPadilla/dhenpadilla/dhenpadilla/_posts/all-blues.md

 A fine young woman enters now - beige trenchcoat, black beanie to match her shades.
 Chiselled face.
 All the big boys straighten up.

+The owner: Yatashi.
+Another big boy.
+Clearly proud of his creation.
+His team, his wife.
+He moves with an energy that I can only describe as 'paced whimsical'.
+His haircut matches his wife's, medium, rounded, grey.
+I wonder who he loves more between her and his records.
+They've covered these walls.

 Condensation on the glass falls through my veins all the way into my toes.
 There's peace here.
 Like I've been here before (I haven't).
 I have been here for a few hours now, and the world continues as I sit here.
 I suppose this is what rest feels like.